Tender Port

 - Wear comfortable walking shoes with good grip — cobblestone paths to Castello Brown and San Giorgio are steep and can be slippery.

 - Prices are astronomical (€18 spritz, €8 espresso).
-Budget accordingly or eat/drink at Santa Margherita Ligure where prices are 40-50% lower.
+Budget accordingly or eat and drink at Santa Margherita Ligure where prices are 40-50% lower.

 - New anti-tourism rules prohibit stopping in certain zones (€275 fine), no alcohol outside bars, and waiting limits.
 Keep moving, be respectful.